Art therapy: History

 Artist Edward Adamson, demobilized after World War II, joined Adrian Hill to extend Hill's work to the British long-stay mental hospitals.
 Adamson studied connections between one's artistic expression and one's release of emotions.
 One way in which Adamson practiced art therapy was through the depiction of patients' emotions in the art they created.
 To gain a deeper understanding of how the mind is affected by mental illness, Adamson's collection started as a way to create an environment where patients felt comfortable expressing themselves through art.
 Mental health professionals would then analyze the art.
 Other early proponents of art therapy in Britain include E. M. Lyddiatt, Michael Edwards, Diana Raphael-Halliday and Rita Simons.
 The British Association of Art Therapists was founded in 1964.

 U.S. art therapy pioneers Margaret Naumburg and Edith Kramer began practicing at around the same time as Hill.
 Naumburg, an educator, asserted, "art therapy is psychoanalytically oriented" and that free art expression "becomes a form of symbolic speech which ... leads to an increase in verbalization in the course of therapy."
 Edith Kramer, an artist, pointed out the importance of the creative process, psychological defenses, and artistic quality, writing that "sublimation is attained when forms are created that successfully contain ... anger, anxiety, or pain."
 Other early proponents of art therapy in the United States include Elinor Ulman, Robert "Bob" Ault, and Judith Rubin.
 The American Art Therapy Association was founded in 1969.

+Starting in 1974, Paolo Knill, Shaun McNiff, and Norma Canner developed "Expressive Arts Therapy" at Lesley University in Cambridge, USA, by establishing a master's program in "Creative Arts Therapy."
+This approach is an intermodal and intermedial form of artistic therapy, encompassing multiple art forms.

 National professional associations of art therapy exist in many countries, including Brazil, Canada, Finland, Lebanon, Israel, Japan, the Netherlands, Romania, South Korea, Sweden, and Egypt.
 International networking contributes to the establishment of standards for education and practice.

 Diverse perspectives exist on history of art therapy, which complement those that focus on the institutionalization of art therapy as a profession in Britain and the United States.